 Professor of Pediatrics, University of Pennsylvania School of Medicine

-- Professor of Pediatrics at the Children's Hospital of Philadelphia (2006 – present)
+- Assistant Professor of Pediatrics at University of Pennsylvania School of Medicine (1985 – 1991)

 - Associate Professor of Pediatrics at the Children's Hospital of Philadelphia (1994 – 2006)